owais-shafi/YTMAGIC/README.md

 - ✅ Download full video with best quality
 - 🎧 Download **audio only** and convert it to MP3
-- 📥 Choose specific video quality like 360p, 720p, 1080p
+- 📥 Choose specific video quality like 360p, 720p, 1080p, best
 - 📂 Save to a custom folder or default to `~/Downloads`
 - 🔁 Resume interrupted downloads
 - 📊 Show all available qualities/formats for one or more links